kafeisystems/dd8/README.md

 install the Docker plugin and find the running DD7 container in the list of containers.

-#### Drush
+Right-click on the dd7 container and "open in browser" and that will load the `localhost:<port>` that points to the container in your browser.

-When you see the DD7 container you are interested in, right-click, and "Attach terminal".
-You will see a new terminal with the path `/var/www/html`... this is your repo's location inside the container.
-You can type any drush command here.
+Alternatively you can right-click and click "Attach shell".
+You will see a new terminal appear with the path `/var/www/html`... this is your `code` folder's location inside the container.
+You can type any `drush` commands here.

-#### Browser

-You can also use VS Code's right-click menu to "open in browser" and that will load the localhost:port URL into your browser.

 ## Some additional notes about Drush